 In 2018, Logan was one of two singers selected as a Young Artist at the Hawaii Opera Theater.
 He was featured in both Eugene Onegin and Daughter of the Regiment as well as the premier of Herb Mahelona’s oratorio, Kinohi.
 He finished his season with HOT singing the role of Dallas in the one act opera, Service Provider.
 In the summer he made his mainstage debut with Charlottesville Opera as Rapunzel's Prince.

 As a member of Virginia Opera’s 2018-2019 Herndon Foundation Emerging Artists Program, Logan covered Don Ottavio in Don Giovanni, sang Daniel Buchanan in Street Scene, and performed in the Spring Education and Outreach Tour.
-In the summer of 2019 Mr. Webber will be making his debut with the Richmond Symphony as Le Rememdado in Carmen.
-He will return to the UNC School of the Arts performing the title role in La Clemenza di Tito in the Winter of 2019, and will be performing Rinuccio in Gianni Schicchi with Opera Theater of the Rockies Vocal Arts Festival this summer.
+In the summer of 2019 Mr. Webber made his debut with the Richmond Symphony as Le Rememdado in Carmen alongside Denyce Graves, as well as Rinuccio in Gianni Schicchi with Opera Theater of the Rockies Vocal Arts Festival.
+He then returned to the UNC School of the Arts in 2019 as a Certificate Candidate performing the title role in La Clemenza di Tito in the Winter of 2020, and was also a featured soloist with Metropolitan Opera Soprano Jennifer Rowley and the Salisbury Symphony.
+In October 2020 Logan was fortunate to join Piedmont Opera once again to be a part of their first live-streamed opera Slow Dusk, portraying Micah.

 Logan received his Bachelor's in Music from the University of the North Carolina School of the Arts where he was awarded a William R. Kenan Jr. Excellence Award from the William R. Kenan, Jr. Charitable Trust.
 At this institution Logan studied under the direction of Dr. Marilyn Taylor, Chair of the Voice Department.
 He received his M.M.
 In Opera Performance from the University of Maryland at College Park under the direction of Delores Ziegler.
-He will return to UNCSA this fall joining the A.J.
-Fletcher Opera Institute for the 2019/2020 season.
+He will returned to UNCSA for the 2020/2021 season completing his Post-masters certificate, and is currently with Opera Orlando as a studio artist for their 2021/2022 season..

 "a strong comedic actor in Logan Z. Webber, who makes a snappy appearance as Daniel Buchanan, lamenting in a Broadway-style number that pregnancy is harder on the husband than the wife."- Rebecca Evans, WHRO